 Darren Moore talks of Sheffield Wednesday ‘inquest’ and says some players missed their opportunity

+Sheffield Wednesday vs Hartlepool: Darren Moore talks of Owls ‘inquest’ and says some players missed their opportunity

 Sheffield Wednesday manager, Darren Moore, says there’ll be an inquest into the nature of their performance against Hartlepool United.